🚨 Mission 03: Deploy a Declarative Agent for Microsoft 365 Copilot

 When publishing is completed, we'll see the Availability options of the agent.

-Availability option Description Share Link Copy the link to distribute it with shared users to open the agent in Microsoft 365 Copilot Show to my teammates and shared users Lets you grant access to others to participate in authoring the agent, or to security groups to grant them access to use the agent in Microsoft 365 Chat or Teams.
+Availability option Description Share Link Copy the link to distribute it with shared users to open the agent in Microsoft 365 Copilot Show to my teammates and shared users Lets you grant access to others to participate in authoring the agent, or to security groups to grant them access to use the agent in Microsoft 365 Chat or Microsoft Teams.
 Show to everyone in my org Submit to the tenant admin to add to the organizational catalog for all tenant users to add the agent.
-The agent will show under Built by your org in Microsoft 365 Copilot and in Teams Download as a .zip Download as a zip file to upload as a custom app in Teams -
+The agent will show under Built by your org in Microsoft 365 Copilot and in Microsoft Teams Download as a .zip Download as a zip file to upload as a custom app in Microsoft Teams

 Let's take a look at sharing the agent.
 Select Show to my teammates and shared users.
 A pane will appear where you can search for users you want to to share the agent with either by entering their name, an email or a security group.
 You can review this list anytime to edit who has access to the agent.

-There's also two checkboxes: - Send an email invitation to new users - new users will receive an email invitation. - Visible Built with Power Platform - agent becomes available in the Built with Power Platform section of the Teams app store.
+- Show in Built By Your Colleagues - agent becomes available in the Built with Power Platform section of the Teams app store.

 For more details, refer to Connect and configure an agent for Teams and Microsoft 365.